WebBreacher/untappdScraper/README.md

 * Where do they drink?
 * Are they "binge" drinking?

+The output from this (shown below), is output to the terminal/command line.
+One exception is that the GPS locations of all the places the user account reported consuming drinks at are written to an HTML output file in the current directory.
+You can double click on the HTML file and see a heat map of all the places that the person recorded drinking at.
+Could you infer where they worked and lived from this data?
+I'll let you guess.

-# Caveat
+# Caveats
-Since this script scrapes the public pages (private Untappd profiles are not scraped) without using the Untappd API and without requiring login, it only has access to the last 25 beers a target has consumed.
+Since this script scrapes the public pages:
+* Private Untappd profiles are not scraped
+* Without using the Untappd API and without requiring login, it only has access to the last 25 beers a target has consumed.
 While this doesn't sound like a lot, we can learn many things from 25 beers.
 And what if you ran this script every week (or day!)?
 Could you store all the data about a specific person on a rolling basis?
 Yup!

 # Usage
 ## Requirements
+There are some requiremented modules for this script to work.
+They are below.
+The most important of which is __this script is written in Python 3.x__.

 - Python 3.x
-- Beautiful Soup (`pip install bs4`)
+- bs4
+- geocoder
+- gmplot
+- requests

+Just type: `pip install -r requirements.txt` from the command line and your system should install all required modules.

+## Help command Output
 ```
 $  python untappd.py -h
 usage: untappd.py [-h] -u USER